kLabUM/rrcf/docs/tree-construction.md

-Given a point set \\(S\\), a robust random cut tree (RRCT) is constructed by recursively partitioning the point set until each point is isolated in its own bounding box.
+Given a point set \\(S\\), a robust random cut tree (RRCT) is constructed by recursively partitioning the point set until each point is isolated in its own bounding box (Guha et al. 2016) [^1].
 For each iteration of the tree construction routine, a random dimension is selected, with the probability of selecting a dimension being proportional to the difference between its minimum and maximum values.
 Next, a partition is selected uniformly at random between the minimum and maximum value